 Does EIA have data on the movement of crude oil and ethanol by rail and truck?

-EIA has published several articles on the volumes of crude oil, refined petroleum products, and ethanol transported by railroads and trucks within the United States; see Learn more section below.
-However, we do not publish this data on a regular basis.
+The U.S. Energy Information Administration (EIA) has published articles on the volumes of crude oil, refined petroleum products, and ethanol transported by railroads and trucks within the United States (see learn more below), but EIA does not publish this information or data on a regular basis.

 EIA is aware that there has been an increase in the volume of crude oil transported by rail in the past several years.
-The increased use of rail for transporting oil is due to the increases in crude oil production in North Dakota, Texas, and other states, which have exceeded the capacity of existing pipelines to move oil from these areas to refineries in other areas of the country.
-In addition, large volumes of crude oil inventories and pipeline take-away capacity constraints at Cushing, Oklahoma contributed to increases in the use of rail for transporting oil.
+The increased use of rail for transporting oil is a result of the increases in crude oil production in North Dakota, Texas, and other states, which have exceeded the capacity of existing pipelines to move oil from these areas to refineries in other areas of the country.
+Large volumes of crude oil inventories and pipeline take-away capacity constraints at Cushing, Oklahoma have also contributed to increases in the use of rail for transporting oil.
 Ethanol is mainly transported by rail from ethanol producing facilities to blending and export terminals.